mathias/dotfiles/README.md

 Follow those instructions to install.
 My own personal fork of the pair script is no longer maintained.

+### slate/

+Config file for [slate](https://github.com/jigish/slate) in JavaScript.
+Used for window management.

+As usual, symlink `.slate.js` into the home directory.

 ### tmux/

 Contains a .tmux.conf file that sets up tmux.
 Very basic config at this point.
 Hoping to improve that once I read [Brian Hogan's new book](http://pragprog.com/book/bhtmux/tmux).